 - Requires constant vigilance to monitor and act upon breaking news

 - News can already be “priced in,” resulting in the opposite movement than expected

 Additionally, note that some swing trading strategies achieve the best results by using a combination of the above trading techniques.

 The MTG swing trading strategy, for example, is a trend-trading system that seeks to profit from explosive breakouts and lower-risk pullbacks in leading growth stocks.
-In certain market conditions, our methodology also focuses on momentum trading.
+In certain market conditions, our methodology also focuses on relative strength momentum trading.